peadardefaoite/fidectus-sample/README.md

 In the integration tests, an actual in-memory DB (Spring JPA) is used and the DB is checked after the POST call to ensure that the Event has been created successfully in there.
+The two GET APIs are then called (which will make calls to the DB for Events retrieval) and their results are compared to the expected results.

 #### Test Suites
 My method of testing this API is to do full service tests, that is, we send a crafted request to our microservice instance, and put expectations on what the response should be.